huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 by the definition of the "application/dns-message" for DNS over HTTP
 {{!RFC8484}}.
 DoQ enforces the same restriction.

-The maximum size of messages is controlled in QUIC by the transport parameters:
+The flow control mechanism of QUIC control how much data can be sent by QUIC nodes at a given time.
+The initial values of per stream flow control parameters is defined by two transport parameters:

 * initial_max_stream_data_bidi_local: when set by the client, specifies the amount of data that servers can send on a "response" stream without